marcuswestin/WebViewProxy/README.md

 WebViewProxy
 ============

-Easily proxy requests for a UIWebView (without mucking around with NSURLProtocol).
+Proxy requests for a UIWebView, easily and without mucking around with NSURLProtocol.

+Responses to intercepted requests may be served either synchronously or asynchronously - this stands in contrast to the `UIWebViewDelegate` method `-(NSCachedURLResponse *)cachedResponseForRequest:url:host:path:`, which may only intercept requests and serve responses synchronously).

 API
 ---

-### 1: Register handlers with `WebViewProxy`
+### 1: Register handlers with `WebViewProxy` to intercept requests

 ##### + (void) handleRequestsWithScheme:(NSString\*)scheme handler:(WebViewProxyHandler)handler;